dkoptekin/pygenstrat/README.md

 filtering, and statistical analysis.
 With optimised I/O operations, it handles large genomic datasets with high performance.

+> Compatibility Notes
+>
+> `pygenstrat` outputs are fully compatible with ADMIXTOOLS and EIGENSOFT workflows with two exceptions:
+>
+>1. **Hash validation**: When using pygenstrat-generated ANCESTRYMAP files with ADMIXTOOLS/EIGENSOFT, add `hashcheck: NO` to your parameter file, as pygenstrat cannot replicate convertf's undocumented hash system.
+>2. **TGENO format**: The transposed binary EIGENSTRAT format (TGENO) is not currently supported.

 ## EIGENSTRAT File Formats

 `pygenstrat` supports both **EIGEN format** (text-based) and **ANC format** (binary)